 “Well then up!
 All of you let’s go.
 We need to get you back to the school.”

-I wrapped one arm around Luna’s shoulders and Tonks clued in, helping me with my other side.
+I was queasy and lost any balance I could muster.
+Luna understood it as my ankle bothering me and wrapped one of my arms around her shoulders.
+Tonks clued in, helping me with my other side.
 Neville helped Ron up and Lupin picked up Hermione.

 Harry may have had Dumbledore but he didn’t have Sirius.